xquyvu/ez-expense/README.md

 ## TODO

+- Clean up the instructions in the UI, make names consistent.
 - Find other ports if the current ones are not available
 - Add one-shot mode
 - Tidy up the repo